metabase/metabase/docs/troubleshooting-guide/filters.md

 ## Dashboard filters

-1. Go to your dashboard.
-2. Click the **pencil** icon to go into edit mode.
+1. Click the **pencil** icon to go into edit mode.
-3. Click the **gear** icon beside your filter widget.
+2. Click the **gear** icon beside your filter widget.
-4. Make sure you've selected a column for your filter under **Column to filter on**.
+3. Make sure you've selected a column for your filter under **Column to filter on**.
-5. If you can't find the right **Column to filter on**, or you're getting "No Results" when you apply the filter:
+4. If you can't find the right **Column to filter on**, or you're getting "No Results" when you apply the filter:
-   - Go to the _original question_.
+   - Exit edit mode and click on a dashboard card to go to the _original question_.
    - Follow the troubleshooting steps under [Question filters](#question-filters).

 ## Question filters

-1. Go to your question.
-2. Make sure the question includes the column you want to filter on.
+1. Make sure the question includes the column you want to filter on.
-3. Check that the column actually contains the value(s) you're filtering on.
+2. Check that the column actually contains the value(s) you're filtering on.
 You can do this by:
    - sorting number or date columns,
    - creating a "contains" filter for string columns, or
    - asking your database admin.
-4. Ask your Metabase admin to help you check if:
+3. Ask your Metabase admin to help you check if:
    - Metabase is [up to date](../databases/connecting.md#manually-syncing-tables-and-columns) with your database,
    - the column is [visible](../data-modeling/metadata-editing.md#column-visibility) in Metabase,
    - you have the correct [data permissions](../permissions/data.md) to access the column.